Here are some frequently asked questions (never hesitate to reach out if you have any others!):

 Q: What is required to reserve our date and book you as our wedding photographer?

 A: Both the signed contract and typically a non-refundable retainer fee of 50% are required to secure your date.

 Q: What are the payment options?

 A: I accept checks and credit cards via online payments.
 Clients make two payments, including the 50% retainer fee upon signing.
 The remaining balance is due one month before your coverage begins.
 This is absolutely flexible if you prefer to pay more upfront or closer to your date.
 Payment plans and sliding scale options are also available.

-Q: Can we add on hours if our shoot runs a little long?
+Q: Can we add on hours if our session runs a little long?

 Q: How long until we receive our photos?

 A: Your online gallery will be available 2-4 weeks after your family session or 4-8 weeks after your wedding day.

 Q: How many photos will I receive?